shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 In this guide, you will use the Wizard in Shotgun Desktop to generate a pipeline configuration for your project based on the Default Configuration.
 Generating this configuration sets you up to make the customizations necessary to support a proprietary production pipeline.

-## Prepare to create a Default Configuration
+## Prepare to use a Default Configuration

 **Step 1:** Create a new project in Shotgun called "the_other_side.”